devsecops/bootcamp/Week-1/FAQ.md

 ##### How do you balance operational needs and secuirty?

 ##### What are flaws of traditional auditing that can be easily solved with devsecops?

+##### How do you get buy-in from traditional business units so that the practices taught by DevSecOps can be implemented?